 Overbreeding a dog is the process of mating it more than it should.

 However, this is rather vague and unspecific.
-Given a specific dog, it is very difficult to say from what number of litter it would be considered overbreeding.
+Given a specific dog, it is very difficult to say what number of litter it would be considered overbreeding.
 Because the definition of the word states a concept or an idea rather than a precise measure or methodology, it is up to a person’s interpretation to say whether or not a dog or a breeder is overbreeding.

 For a dog, things can get a little clearer thanks to some guidelines given by registration schemes or kennel clubs (e.g. American Kennel Club, UKC, etc.) For example, the United Kennel Club says on their website that it “questions any litters bred by a male over 12 years of age” and also “questions any litters bred by a female over 10 years of age.”

 Plus, we all know that a female dog should never be bred during her first (at least) couple of heat cycles so her body matures fully to support a healthy pregnancy.
 We wrote a full article on this.
 Somewhat similar for male dogs, indeed capable of impregnating a bitch from around 6 to 8 years old, but are recommended to wait for at least a year of age before their first breeding.
-This is to make sure the stud’s sperm is vital, and the his fertility high.
+This is to make sure the stud’s sperm is vital, and his fertility high.

 Anything in between these sex-specific ceiling and roof is pretty much up to the breeder and would not be considered as a bad practice of dog breeding by most organizations’ playbook.
 Now, because we are humane and responsible, we know that breeding a female dog from 2 years old all the way to her 8 years of life would not be healthy, despite being fine by most organizations.